 Given the restrictions imposed by local authorities due to COVID-19 and the uncertainty of this rapidly changing situation, we recommend that travelers who intend to travel carefully consider their options.

-Travelers who wish to travel must understand the potential risks.
+Individuals who wish to travel must understand the potential risks.
 Costs associated with being denied boarding will not be covered by the Tour Operator or the World Affairs Council of Philadelphia.
 You or your travel insurance provider must cover any associated costs if you are unable to return home due to COVID-19.

 Due to rolling changes around the globe, we are unable to provide specific information on this page about the restrictions imposed by each country due to COVID-19.
 Border closures and heavy restrictions have been imposed in some regions along with self-quarantine requirements for some domestic and international destinations.
 In addition, some destinations may only admit passengers who are residents of that country.